 - Take a minute to focus on the shape of the pain, and assign it a color.
 People often choose red or black, but you can choose any color that resonates with you.
 Hold this image in your mind for a few moments.

-- Next, imagine a soothing color that represents comfort, relief, or importantly, the absence of pain.
-People often choose blue or white, but again, choose any color that fits your sense of comfort.
+- Next, imagine a soothing color that represents comfort, relief, or the absence of pain.
+People often choose blue or white.

-- Over the next five minutes or so, slowly focus on shifting the color of your pain to the color of relief.
+- Over the next 5 minutes, slowly focus on shifting the color of your pain to the color of relief.
 Notice the variations in the color as it goes from one hue to another.
 Imagine the shape of the pain changing as the color does.

 Try this practice daily or on a regular schedule that you can reasonably maintain.
 You may start by practicing every other day or every few days, but see if you can gradually increase your engagement.
 Notice whether you feel a change in your level or experience of pain.

 Pranayama (yogic breathing)

 - As you are able, lay on your back or in a comfortable sitting position with your feet flat on the floor.
 Place your hands on your belly.

 - Take ten slow, deep breaths through your nose.
 Focus on trying to push your belly out on the inhale, and then let it fall slowly on the exhale.
 Deep breathing takes practice, so inhale and exhale only to the edge of your comfort zone.